-Saving money doesn't have to be an all-day coupon-clipping event.
-These 10 simple hacks will help you stay on budget at some of your favorite stores.
+The good news is, saving money doesn't have to be an all-day coupon-clipping event.
+It's 2017, and the wonderful world of technology has provided us with these 10 simple hacks that help us to stay on budget at some of our favorite stores.
+No scissors required.

 If you have a store you shop at regularly, download the store-specific app for extra discounts.
 Target's Cartwheel (iTunes, Google Play) lets you stack multiple coupons and REDcard, while Wal-Mart's app (iTunes, Google Play) has exclusive deals for app users and a Savings Catcher function that will comparison shop for you and give you the difference on certain goods in the form of an eGift card.